dbox/radicle/readme.md

 - If you just want to compile the production build, run `roots compile -e production` and it will build to public.
 - To deploy your site with a single command, run `roots deploy -to XXX` with `XXX` being whichever [ship](https://github.com/carrot/ship#usage) deployer you want to use.
-- The build command on Netlify is `roots compile`.
-This will compile the site and deploy the result.